Contact Information

 Secretary: Kristen Ann Ehrenberger, MD, PhD

-Dr. Ehrenberger is an Assistant Professor of Medicine in the Division of General Internal Medicine at the University of Pittsburgh.
-She is a historian of medicine and public health in modern Europe and North America with interests in German, nutrition, and the body.
-She completed residency training in Internal Medicine-Pediatrics at UPMC.
+Dr. Ehrenberger is an Assistant Professor of Medicine and of Pediatrics and Director of the Health Humanities and Social Sciences (HHumSS) Program under the Institute for Bioethics at the University of Pittsburgh.
+She is a historian of medicine and public health in modern Europe and North America with interests in Germany, nutrition, and the body.
+She directs the Progressive Evaluation & Referral Center (PERC).

 Treasurer: Adam Davis, BS, MA